 Old Shatterhand and Winnetou

 In 1893, at age 51, Karl May published his first stories featuring his alter ego “Old Shatterhand” and Mescalero Apache Chief Winnetou.
 Because the stories are written in a personal narrative style, it’s hard to separate the author from his character.
-A young German man with a heart for adventure takes a job as surveyor for a railroad company expanding across the American West.
-Despite having no real experience, he excels at shooting, and tracking… and even manages to kill a grizzly bear with a knife!
+A young German man with a heart for adventure takes a job as a surveyor for a railroad company expanding across the American West.
+Despite having no real experience, he excels at shooting and tracking and even manages to kill a grizzly bear with a knife!
 His incredible strength means he can knock people out with one punch (which is how he earned his nickname “Old Shatterhand”), but his strength is tempered by his honor and Christian duty.
-Old Shatterhand won’t kill unless he has no other choice, choosing to shoot people in the knee or knocking them out instead (I think he must have knocked Winnetou and his father, Inchu-Chuna out 4 or 5 times in one book!).
+Old Shatterhand won’t kill unless he has no other option, choosing to shoot people in the knee or knock them out instead (I think he must have knocked Winnetou and his father, Inchu-Chuna out 4 or 5 times in one book!).
 But don’t think that it means the stories are bland or pious.
-People do die… mauled by bears, stabbed in the heart, shot… and things do get bloody.
+People do die…mauled by bears, stabbed in the heart, shot… and things do get bloody.

-Altogether Winnetou and Old Shatterhand show up in 15 of Karl May’s books, and they stayed best sellers through depression and two World Wars.
+Altogether, Winnetou and Old Shatterhand show up in 15 of Karl May’s books, and they stayed best sellers through the Depression and two World Wars.
 Why?
 Maybe because the hero is a German.
 And he is a HERO.
-He’s the Lone Ranger and Indiana Jones all balled up in one powerful man.
+He’s the Lone Ranger and Indiana Jones, all balled up in one powerful man.
 His broad appeal captured the imagination of so many people.
-Einstein loved the books, so did Arnold Schwarzenegger (so did my mom).
-I can imagine how, in a time before TV, movies, internet, and even radio, the books would draw people in to the adventure of it all.
-A young, strong, honorable German man, befriending an Apache chief.
-Old Shatterhand wears a necklace made of bear claws, and carries his gun “Bärentöter” (Bear Killer).
-Together they fight against unscrupulous white men and renegade Indians.
+Einstein loved the books, and so did Arnold Schwarzenegger (so did my mom).
+In a time before TV, movies, the internet, and even radio, books would draw people into the adventure of it all: a young, strong, honorable German man befriending an Apache chief.
+Old Shatterhand wears a necklace made of bear claws and carries his gun “Bärentöter” (Bear Killer).
+Together, they fight against unscrupulous white men and renegade Indians.

 (If the story sounds a little familiar, some say that the Lone Ranger stories are based on Karl May’s books)

-Despite their wild popularity in Germany, the books never really made the jump to the American audience.
-In fact, the American publisher points out that they primarily sell the books to German immigrants who want to share the stories with their English speaking children.
-(Maybe because American libraries and bookstores are already filled with Zane Grey and Louis L’Amour?).
+Despite their wild popularity in Germany, the books never really made the jump to the American audience, perhaps because Zane Grey and Louis L’Amour filled the shelves of American libraries and bookstores with home-grown Westerns.
+The American publisher says they primarily sell the books to German immigrants who want to share the stories with their English-speaking children.

-(quick aside…compared to many German books, Karl May’s stories are an easy read.
-Straightforward without a lot of the complex verbal gymnastics you might find in German literature.
-These are fun adventure stories, not thought provoking insight into a man’s tortured psyche.
-They are the kind of stories I call a mental margarita… fun and satisfying without extra work.
+Compared to many German books, Karl May’s stories are easy to read.
+The syntax is straightforward without the complex verbal gymnastics you might find in German literature.
+These are fun adventure stories, not thought-provoking insights into a man’s tortured psyche.
+They are the kind of stories I call a mental margarita, fun and satisfying without extra work.
 Perfect for anyone who wants to practice reading German without hitting the children’s department.
-Read an excerpt here).
+Read an excerpt here.

-In the 1960s movies based on the books lured in another audience.
+In the 1960s, movies based on the books lured in another audience.
 Old Shatterhand and Winnetou in technicolor!
-Filmed in Spandau studios Berlin and on location in Croatia, the film directed by Harald Reinl had an international cast starring Lex Barker as Old Shatterhand and French actor Pierre Brice is Winnetou.
-The film was successful in Europe (especially in Germany), and was re-released in the United States under the title Apache Gold.
+Filmed in Spandau Studios Berlin and on location in Croatia, the film directed by Harald Reinl had an international cast starring Lex Barker as Old Shatterhand and French actor Pierre Brice as Winnetou.
+The film was successful in Europe (especially in Germany) and was re-released in the United States under the title Apache Gold.

-Altogether, Karl May turned out 80 books, mostly travel adventure type stories.
-His other hero, Kara Ben Nemsi featuring in stories of the Near East, and there are German adventure tales as well.
+Altogether, Karl May turned out 80 books, mostly travel adventure-type stories.
+His other hero, Kara Ben Nemsi, features in stories of the Near East, and there are also German adventure tales.
 But Karl May will always be bound to those Westerns.
-Today his works are still celebrated in Karl May Festivals, the largest in Radebeul attracts 300,000 fans each year!
-(Native Americans even travel from the United States to share their culture).
-And you can visit the Karl May Museum with it’s hundreds of exhibits from the American West.
+For years, his works were still celebrated at the Karl May Festivals, the largest in Radebeul, which attracted 300,000 fans each year!
+Native Americans even traveled from the United States to share their culture.
+You can visit the Karl May Museum, which has hundreds of exhibits from the American West.
+The recent backlash against the possible exploitation of Native American culture put a cloud over his legacy, but maybe it’s best that you read the books and decide for yourself.

-In his final years, May travelled to America, but never made it further West than Niagara Falls.
-His failing health meant his trip ended early, so he never saw the wide open country that was home to his characters.
-But I’d like to think that he was ok with that, the reality could never match up to the stories.
+May traveled to America in his final years but never made it further West than Niagara Falls.
+His failing health meant his trip ended early, so he never saw the wide-open country that was home to his characters.
+But I’d like to think he was okay with that; reality could never match the stories.
 When he passed away in 1912, his vision of the blood brothers Old Shatterhand and Winnetou was still clear to him.
 The myth, you could say, un-shattered.

 Lex Barker starred as Old Shatterhand